Saif2024C/Stellar-multi-class-classification/README.md

 ```

 ## **Author**
 This project was developed for academic purposes.
-Contributions and suggestions are welcome!
+Contributions and suggestions are welcome.